SubleXBle/Fail2Ban-Report/README.md

 ---

 ## 🛡️ This tool does not replace proper intrusion detection and access control.
 It is a visualization layer and should be deployed accordingly.
+### ⚠️ For safety and clarity, Fail2Ban-Report only modifies firewall rules related to its own IP blocklist (blocklist.json).
+It never touches or overrides other firewall settings, ensuring compatibility with existing Fail2Ban jails and custom rules.

 ---